eosio-ecosystem/eosio-ecosystem-resources/README.md

 * [Telos WPS](https://medium.com/telos-foundation/telos-user-guide-understanding-worker-proposals-ef5df8ee2a17) sponsors a variety of projects, with primary target of promoting Telos blockchain and increasing its service.

+* [WAX Labs](https://labs.wax.io/) is a Worker Proposal System, funding projects that have a clear positive and measurable impact on the WAX blockchain ecosystem with up to $100,000 worth of WAX tokens.
+Projects are voted for by token holders.

 ## User tools

 * [Scatter](https://get-scatter.com/) is the most popular desktop wallet and security manager for EOSIO accounts.